Database Usage (Based on Laravel Database Component)

 ->get();

-The whereDate / whereMonth / whereDay / whereYear / whereTime methods compare a field's value with a given date:
+The whereDate / whereMonth / whereDay / whereYear / whereTime methods are used to compare field values with given dates:

 $users = Db::table('users')